 No. The regulation proposed by DOR would apply to any business selling a total of $250,000 or more to Mississippians in any given year.
 There is no provision to provide software.
 And unlike at least 24 other states, the DOR regulation offers no liability protection if sellers rely on sales tax collection software.

-If the U.S. Supreme Court has said states cannot require out-of-state businesses with no physical presence in-state to collect these taxes, why would DOR or the legislature attempt to do so anyway?
+If the U.S. Supreme Court has said states cannot require out-of-state businesses with no physical presence in-state to collect these taxes, why would DOR attempt to do so anyway?

 DOR Commissioner Herb Frierson was quoted by the Associated Press as saying, “The whole purpose of it is to get the issue back in court and see if the Supreme Court will look at it again.
 What we’re doing is probably unconstitutional, but we’ve got to do it to get another hearing.”
 Other states including Alabama and South Dakota, are already in court attempting to force a reconsideration of Quill.
 Mississippi’s proposed regulation is very similar to Alabama’s regulation, so the benefit of inviting a lawsuit against Mississippi is unclear.

 For the legislature, the apparent motivation behind HB 480 was to increase the amount of money being directed toward road and bridge repair, by allocating to that purpose the amount of use taxes collected and remitted by out-of-state sellers.
 Of that amount, 70% would have gone to the state Department of Transportation for state-maintained roads and bridges, and 30% to cities and counties for local road and bridge repair.
 Normally, the use tax goes into the General Fund, which is the primary source from which the legislature appropriates funds to schools, Medicaid, prisons, etc. Road and bridge funding comes primarily from the tax on gasoline and other fuels, generally referred to as the “gas tax.”